West Wight People and Place: John Osborn and Grammar’s Common

 Having fought through the trees we come to the barrow, a scheduled ancient monument, protected from any disturbance without permission from Historic England.

-The barrow is thought to be from the late Neolithic period and one of the largest barrows on the island.
+The barrow is thought to be from the Bronze Age and one of the largest barrows on the island.
 It is one of very few found on the Island’s greensand.

 “There is quite a lot of rhododendron and other vegetation, which can be damaging to the barrow, so I would like to clear it if I can get the necessary permission and funding,” says John.
 “It would be great to bring it back into the surrounding landscape so that people can see it from the downs.”